The lazy moral compass of 'Aquaman' may have you rooting for the villain

 "Aquaman" shows, with unfortunate clarity, that the superhero film genre is ill-equipped to tackle serious subjects.

-Superhero narratives often take on weighty themes — "Infinity War" and genocide"Iron Fist" and wealth inequality.
+Superhero narratives often take on weighty themes — "Infinity War" and genocide; "Iron Fist" and wealth inequality.
 But real problems generally can't be resolved with fist fights.
 "Aquaman" shows, with unfortunate clarity, that the superhero film genre is ill-equipped to take on serious subjects.
 Superhero stories love to imagine the end of the world, but don't have much to offer in the face of actual global catastrophes.

 “Aquaman” is 143 minutes long, and its plot is (in the tradition of DC superhero movies) something of a mess.
 But in broad outline, Arthur Curry/Aquaman (Jason Momoa) is the son of a lighthouse keeper (Temuera Morrison) and Atlanna, the former queen of Atlantis (Nicole Kidman).
 Arthur is raised on land after Atlantis forces Atlanna to return and bear another heir — and then executes her for consorting with surface-dwellers.
 Because of his mother's murder, Arthur is estranged from Atlantis and from his half-brother the king.
 But then Orm threatens to start a war between Atlantis and the surface.
 In response, underwater princess Mera (Amber Heard) convinces Arthur to return to Atlantis to take the throne and end the potential war.